telerik/ajax-docs/controls/notification/overview.md

-##

-**RadNotification** is a light control which can be used to display a notification message both from the server and the client.
+**RadNotification** is a lightweight control which can be used to display a notification message both from the server and the client.
 The notification is completely customizable, can be loaded on demand through a callback or WebService, can be automatically displayed and/or updated at specific intervals and supports different animation effects and at different position.

 Key features: